-ALBUQUERQUE, N.M, – Beginning Jan.
-11, the Bureau of Land Management plans to implement four prescribed fire projects this winter and spring.
-The exact timing of implementation will largely depend upon weather conditions.
-Details on each project follow:
+ALBUQUERQUE, N.M, – Beginning Oct.
+18, the Bureau of Land Management (BLM) plans to implement four prescribed fire projects this fall and winter.
+The exact timing will largely depend upon weather conditions.
+Details on each specific project follow:

-Perea Nature Area Pile Burn - Located along the Perea Nature Trail, which is within the Rio Salado Riparian Area, approximately one mile south of San Ysidro off Hwy 550.
-Approximately 20 acres of salt cedar and Russian olive tree piles will be burned.
-Prescribed fire signs will be posted along Hwy 550 during the day of the burn.
-The smoke will be visible from Hwy 550.
+Perea Nature Area Pile Burn - Located along the Perea Nature Trail, which is within the Rio Salado Riparian Area, approximately one mile south of San Ysidro off Highway 550.
+Approximately five acres of salt cedar and Russian olive tree piles will be burned.
+Prescribed fire signs will be posted along Highway 550 on the day of the burn.
+The smoke will likely be visible from the highway.
 The goal of this project is to reduce hazardous accumulations of vegetation that could contribute to high intensity fire under the right conditions.
 It will also improve wildlife habitat in the area.

-El Malpais National Conservation Area Prescribed Fires – Two burns are planned in the Conservation Area:
+El Malpais National Conservation Area (NCA) Prescribed Fires – Two burns are planned in the NCA:

-1) Chain of Craters Prescribed Fire – Located south of State Hwy 53 and west of County Road 42, approximately 35 miles southwest of Grants, in Cibola County.
-The project area is approximately 2,500 acres of ponderosa pine, piñon and juniper and will be conducted in several phases.
-During the burn, prescribed fire signs will be posted along County Road 42 and at the Continental Divide Trailhead.
+1) Chain of Craters Prescribed Fire – Located south of State Highway 53 and west of County Road 42, approximately 35 miles southwest of Grants, in Cibola County.
+The project area is approximately 9,000 acres of ponderosa pine, piñon and juniper trees and will be conducted in several phases.
+To notify the public during the burn, signs will be posted along County Road 42 and at the Continental Divide Trailhead.
 Smoke may be visible from State Highways 53 and 117.
-The goal of the burn is to reduce the density and hazardous accumulations of vegetation that under the right conditions could contribute to high intensity fire.
+The goal is to reduce the density and hazardous accumulations of vegetation that, under the right conditions, could contribute to high intensity fire.

-2) Cerro Comadre Pile Burn - Located 6 miles northwest of the Chain of Craters Project, the Cerro Comadre Pile prescribed burn is still within the El Malpais NCA.
-The goal of this project is promotion of ponderosa pine and native grasses in the area as well as to create defensible spacing in neighboring communities by removing 240 acres of piñon/juniper piles using prescribed fire.
+2) Cerro Comadre Pile Burn - Located six miles northwest of the Chain of Craters Prescribed Fire, the Cerro Comadre Pile Burn will entail burning 220 acres of piñon and juniper cuttings.
+The goal of this project is the promotion of ponderosa pine and native grasses in the area as well as to reduce the fire hazards near the neighboring communities.

 Prior to and during all prescribed fires, fire managers coordinate with the New Mexico Environment Department and follow all air quality regulations.
 People who are either susceptible to or affected by COVID-19 may have health conditions that also make them vulnerable to smoke exposure.
-For more information about smoke and protecting your health, please visit New Mexico Fire Information Smoke Management.
+For more information about smoke and protecting your health, please visit https://nmfireinfo.com/smoke-management/.